-Do you tend to PUSH THROUGH PAIN & life, or do you tend to go with the flow of your habits and CATER TO PAIN in the hope it will disappear sooner or later?
+Do you tend to PUSH THROUGH PAIN & life, or do you tend to go with the demands of your habits and CATER TO PAIN in the hope it will disappear sooner or later?
 If yes, how does this work out for you?

-Those two opposite behaviors in relation to pain and life are quite common,
+Those two opposite behaviors in relation to pain and life are quite common, and related

 but are they always helpful?
 They may be once we include an important distinction!